A Brief Early History of Our Town

 According to popular legend, Parker can trace its colorful history to the establishment of the Pine Grove Way Station by Alfred Butters in 1864.
 Prior to that time, the area was used for hunting by Indians and renowned archaeologists have unearthed several semi-permanent hunting camps.
 The first residents of the area were the ancients (prehistoric), including Plains-Woodland Indians, and by the 1800s consisted mostly of Arapahoe, Cheyenne and Utes.

-The old Indian trails that ran next to Cherry Creek near Parker were also used by early traders, trappers, frontiersmen and gold seekers, such as John Beck, Captain R.B.
+The old Native American trails that ran next to Cherry Creek near Parker were also used by early traders, trappers, frontiersmen, and gold seekers, such as John Beck, Captain R.B.
 Marcy, William Green Russell, Thomas Fitzpatrick, Jim Baker, "Uncle Dick" Wootton, and Kit Carson.

 Gold was discovered in Colorado in 1858, and the following year over 100,000 people followed the trails here in search of their fortunes.
 Small towns and settlements sprang up as the focus changed from gold to land.

 Under Parker's ownership, the 20 Mile House grew and prospered; a blacksmith shop with equipment to shoe oxen and a general mercantile store were added to the facilities.
 It became Pine Grove's first post office on December 8, 1870.
-James Parker granted rights-of-way for future roads, ditches, telephone lines and eventually the Denver & New Orleans Railroad.
-When his daughter, Edith Alice, reached school age, he provided the first schoolhouse across the road from the 20 Mile House.
+James Parker granted rights-of-way for future roads, ditches, telephone lines, and eventually the Denver & New Orleans Railroad.
+When his daughter, Edith Alice, reached school age, he provided the first schoolhouse, Pine Grove School, across the road from the 20 Mile House.
 He also paid the teacher's salary for the first year and provided her with room and board.